Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Introduction

-Our first improvement addresses the limitations of the choice of \cite{cheng_dynamical_2021} to use a stochastic generative model to impose temporal smoothness on the system's latent state to mitigate the uncertainty associated with the window estimates.
-Such an approach may introduce additional unnecessary or potentially undesirable probabilistic properties on the latent state process such as a limiting distribution \cite{nguyen_class_2020}.
-Instead, we propose a regularization scheme imposes temporal smoothness by directly penalizing the difference between the latent state vectors at adjacent point in time.
-Drawing from the field of compositional analysis \cite{martin-fernandez_measures_1998}, we employ the Bhattacharyya-arccos distances \cite{astrom_image_2017} as a distance measure well-suited to the probability simplex.
-As specified by the inverse-scaling relationship, introducing this latent state regularizer impacts the model's pure state distribution in a manner that causes them to diverge from the data.
+Our first improvement addresses the limitations of the choice in \cite{cheng_dynamical_2021} in using a probabilistic prior for the dynamics of the DWB weight vector.
+That approach may introduce additional unnecessary or potentially undesirable probabilistic properties on the latent state process such as a limiting distribution \cite{nguyen_class_2020} which fails to adequately regularize the DWB estimation problem.
+Instead, we propose here a regularization scheme that imposes temporal smoothness by penalizing the difference between the simplex-constrained, latent state vectors at adjacent points in time.
+Drawing from the field of compositional analysis \cite{martin-fernandez_measures_1998}, the Bhattacharya-arccos distance \cite{astrom_image_2017} proves to be well-suited to our needs.
+As a consequence of the aforementioned inverse-scaling relationship, introducing this latent state regularizer impacts the model's pure state distribution in a manner that causes them to diverge from the data.
 Therefore, we also introduce a regularizer to counteract this effect to ensure that the learned pure state distributions are representative of data while the system resides in each pure state.

-Our second improvement addresses the Gaussian parametric limitation of \cite{cheng_dynamical_2021} by proposing a non-parametric model for the pure state distributions.
-This extends the DWB framework to a wider class of time-series where the data distributions may not be Gaussian.
-We focus in this paper on the univariate case where in one-dimension the Wassertein-2 distance between distributions is equivalent to the 2-norm between their respective quantile functions \cite{peyre_computational_2019}.
-Using a discrete approximation to the quantile function corresponding to the pure state distribution leads to a convenient linear least squares type model for the data misfit term in our estimation problem.
+Our second improvement removes the restriction in \cite{cheng_dynamical_2021} where a parametric approach to model pure states with multivariate Gaussians was employed.
+Here we adopt a non-parametric approach and focus on the univariate case where the Wassertein-2 distance between distributions is equivalent to the 2-norm between their respective quantile functions \cite{peyre_computational_2019}.
+Using a discrete approximation to the pure state quantile functions leads to a convenient finite dimensional, regularized linear least squares problem for estimating the pure states.